Planting bulbs is an easy, economical way of producing a vibrant and colorful flower garden.

-Bulbs are an easy, economical way of producing a vibrant and colorful flower garden and, in New England especially, the sight of their spring or summer blossoms can be a welcome reprieve from a long, cold winter.
-Gardeners will often plant bulbs in intervals so that they will have continuous blossoms throughout the spring, summer and fall.
+In New England, the sight of their spring or summer blossoms can be a welcome reprieve from a long, cold winter.
+Gardeners will often plant bulbs in intervals so that they will have continuous blossoms throughout the spring, summer, and fall.
 Even when blossoms have faded at the end of peak seasons, plants grown from bulbs still accentuate the looks of a garden with their showy foliage.
 Under careful growing conditions, bulbs will continue to blossom year after year.

 The following outdoor planting steps, with a couple exceptions, apply to both common types of bulbs:

-Prepare Beds – Mix fertilizer such as Espoma Blub Tone, bonemeal/wood ashes, or other phosphorous and potassium sources into the soil below the level of the bulbs.
+- Prepare Beds – Mix fertilizer such as Espoma Bulb Tone, bonemeal/wood ashes, or other phosphorous and potassium sources into the soil below the level of the bulbs.
 Mix in compost to lighten heavy soils and increase nutrients.
 Peat is acidic – use with caution.

 Pests